Mandy Moore Confirms ‘This Is Us’ Finale Cliffhanger

 “I think the show does a great job of touching on issues that not every network television show would tackle, whether it’s race relations, whether it’s body image, panic attacks,” Mandy said.

-Take a look at the video below to see Mandy Moore and the rest of the cast in a promo for the next episode of This is Us, “What Now?”
+Take a look at the video below to see Mandy Moore and the rest of the cast in a promo for the next episode of This is Us,.”What Now?”
 The final two episodes of This Is Us air Tuesday, March 7 and Tuesday, March 14 at 9 p.m.
 ET on NBC,

 [Featured Image by Kevin Winter/Getty Images]